End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Introduction

 In this paper, we propose a new algorithm that handles the above challenges so that the two NMT models in the BT framework can be trained by end-to-end backpropagation, as in VAE.
 To overcome the non-differentiable issue, we propose a categorical reparameterization trick (CRT).
 By adding a conjugate part to the estimated categorical distribution, the CRT outputs an \textit{differentiable sentence}, skipping the non-differentiable sampling process.
 Therefore, the end-to-end backpropagation finally updates the inference model to directly minimize with respect to the final objective function.
 The comparison of the previous BT works and the BT with our CRT is illustrated in Fig.~\ref{fig:illustration_our_method}.
-Additionally, we study the advantages of the CRT compared to the Gumbel-softmax trick \citep{jang2017categorical}, which is a popular reparameterization method for categorical distribution.
-In addition, in order to regularize the latent sentence to be realistic, we use the output distribution of the pre-trained language model \citep{bengio2003neural,Paszke2019pytorch} as the prior distribution of the latent sentence.
-Finally, we propose several regularization techniques that are advantageous to this unique framework.
+Additionally, we study the advantages of the CRT compared to the Gumbel-softmax trick (GST) \cite{jang2017categorical}, which is a popular reparameterization method for categorical distribution.
+In addition, in order to regularize the latent sentence to be realistic, we use the output distribution of the pre-trained language model \cite{bengio2003neural,Paszke2019pytorch} as the prior distribution of the latent sentence.
+Finally, we propose a regularization technique that controls the amount of stochasticity in the inference process of latent sentence during training.

-In our experiments, we first analyze the benefits of our proposed method and regularizations with an ablation study on a custom low-resource dataset from the WMT18 translation task \citep{rej2018findings}.
-Then, we show that our proposed method improves the BLEU scores \citep{papineni2002bleu} by around 0.29 and 0.80 on English-German and English-Turkish benchmark datasets, respectively.
-Based on these quantitative results, we demonstrate the advantage of end-to-end learning in the BT method and the importance of the CRT in this framework.
+Our experiments conducted on multiple NMT benchmark datasets, such as WMT14 English-German and WMT18 English-Turkish \cite{rej2018findings}, demonstrate the advantages of our proposed approaches compared to the baseline BT method, which was not trained using end-to-end backpropagation.
+Moreover, we compare our proposed approach with previous works that used comparable training setting scales (e.g., model size and dataset size).
+The results show considerable performance gains of our approach compared to previous BT methods.